mcdxdbs/poc-penguins/README.md

 # Issues and TO DOs

 We downsized our data tremendously, so as a result it most likely scewed our data.
-If were to approach this data set again, we would try to retain as much data as possible while keeping the data consistent and valid.
+If we were to approach this kaggle file again, we would try to retain as much information as possible while keeping the data consistent and valid.

 Tighten/Loosen requirements for games thus having a smaller/larger set of data to work with. <br />
 Analyze further detail about the games high correlation.<br />